What’s on in Sydney in December 2023

 Restaurants and bars are busy with Christmas celebrations and the latter half of the month sees the beginning of the 6-week summer school holidays, making shopping centres and attractions much busier.

-Accommodation prices skyrocket from about 20 Dec. right through until at least 3 Jan. due to the number of people arriving to see the NYE Fireworks spectacular.
-If you need a hotel or vacation rental at this time book as early as you can.
-Many have minimum stays and anything with a harbour view will cost more per night than a transatlantic flight.
+Accommodation prices normally skyrocket from about 20 Dec. right through until at least 3 January because of the number of people arriving to see the NYE Fireworks spectacular.

 Markets, Fairs and Community Festivals

 Ride, play and jump on board to celebrate Summer at South Eveleigh.
 Don’t miss out on five weeks of epic fun, from 21 November to 23 December, as we dive into the festive season.